justtakingsomenotes/mynotes/linuxbible.md

 ```
 #!/bin/bash
-# Script to echo out stuff
+# This is a comment: Script to echo out stuff
 echo "First argument is $1, second is $2."
 echo "The command itself is $0."
 echo "The number of parameters is $#."